Arizona Cardinals vs. Carolina Panthers NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Home and road insights

-- At home this year, Arizona has two wins against the spread and is 3-1 overall.
+- Arizona has covered the spread twice at home, and is 3-1 overall there, this year.

-- Carolina has two wins against the spread, and is 2-2 overall, away from home.
+- Carolina is 2-2 overall, with two wins against the spread, away from home.

-- This year, in four road games, Carolina has gone over the total once.
+- Carolina has hit the over once in four road games this season.

-- The average point total in Panthers away games this season is 46.1 points, 1.6 more than this outing's over/under (44.5).
+- The average point total in Panthers away games this season is 46.1 points, 2.1 more than this contest's over/under (44).

 Powered by Data Skrive.